 All Sea Vee boats are equipped with standard hydraulic trim tabs.
-The trim tab motor for the standard Bennett Trim Tabs is located in the bilge and is accessible through the bilge access hatch.
-The 340 may also be optionally rigged with the high-performance Mercury K-Planes.
-The trim tab motors for the Mercury K-Planes are located in the AFT transom hatch door.
-The K-Planes each have an individual trim tab motor equipped with a hydraulic fluid reservoir.
+The 390 is rigged with the high performance Mercury K-Planes.
+The trim tab motors are located in the transom and are accessible through the port aft jump seat.
+Each trim tabs motor is equipped with a hydraulic fluid reservoir showing proper fluid levels to be maintained.
 The trim tab plates must be in the full up position when checking fluid levels.